samuelnovaes/crypto-chat/README.md

 - Use the arrow keys or TAB to switch field in the login form
 - Press ENTER to submit the login form
 - Write a message in the message field and press ENTER to send the message
-- UP and DOWN keys scrolls the message view
+- Press UP and DOWN keys to scroll the message view
-- Ctrl + UP and Ctrl + DOWN scrolls the members list
+- Press Ctrl + UP and Ctrl + DOWN to scroll the members list

 # Chat commands
 - \quit : Quit the chat